kaanersoy/twitter-clone/README.md

 # Twitter Clone with Vue.js

-It is a Twitter clone for job task.
+Just a twitter clone maded with Vue.js and Pure CSS.

 ## 💻 Techs